Teralix42/OuroboAI/README.md

 - Don’t define a valid `mutate()` function
 - Crash during execution

 ...are **rejected**.
-Dumb AIs may be logged in the future, just for laughs.
+"Dumb" AIs may be logged in the future, just for laughs.

 ---